CynthiaSpinner/TechsPractice/src/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Project Structure Overview

+To help with navigating the project, each folder now includes a README.md file to describe its purpose and responsibilites.
+Here's a breakdown of the key folders:

+  * lib/: Contains utility functions, custom hooks, and reusable business logic.
+See `lib/README.md` for details.
+  * schemas/: Houses Sanity schema definitions, including document types, object schemas, and custom field types.
+Refer to `schemas/README.md` for further details.
+  * styles/: Defines global and local styles for the app, including TailwindCSS customizations and component-level styles.
+Check `styles/README.md` for further details.
+  * types/: Contains TypeScript type definitions for data models, component props, and utility functions.
+For more information, refer to `types/README.md`.
+  * ui/: Houses reusable UI components like buttons, modals, form elements, and layout structures.
+See `ui/README.md` for further information.

+Each of these directories provides a `README.md` that gives an overview of its contents and usage, mainly to help in understanding the role of each folder in the project.
+This structure ensures better organization and maintainability, making it easier to onboard new developers and keep the codebase clean.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: